Inspecting and unbending surgical needle holders

 A needle holder, also called a needle driver (Figure 1), is made from stainless steel and is used to hold a suturing needle during surgical procedures.

 To maintain a firm grip on the needle, the jaws have textured patterns either etched directly on the stainless steel or on a replaceable tungsten carbide insert, which grips the suture needle more precisely and wears out much slower than stainless steel.
-Needle holders with tungsten carbide inserts are normally identified with gold plated rings.
+Needle holders with tungsten carbide inserts normally have gold-plated rings.

 A needle holder must be matched to the needle size for which it is intended.